 Mental Health Affinity Group

-As part of the Mental Health Initiative, the Mental Health Affinity Group (MHAG) aims to support ministries of the church by addressing issues related to mental health and congregational life through two working Task Teams.
+As part of the Mental Health and Wellness Initiative, the Mental Health Affinity Group (MHAG) aims to support ministries of the church by addressing issues related to mental health and congregational life through two working Task Teams.

 - The Liturgical/Theological Resource Task Team gathers, creates, and inspires mental health-focused liturgical resources and theological reflections for congregational worship and education.

 - The Mental Health and Justice Task Team works to address issues of injustice related to mental health services and policies through an advocacy team that will work in collaboration with other NBA Affinity Groups pursuing justice work.

 Sign up for one of these working task teams by completing the interest form below!